roygopal/reactjs-interview-questions/README.md

     3. In HTML, you need to invoke the function by appending `()` Whereas in react you should not append `()` with the function name. (refer "activateLasers" function in the first point for example)
+    4. In HTML functions are passed as string and in React it is passed as a function callback.

    **[⬆ Back to Top](#table-of-contents)**